+Midterms:

-Midterms: (300 exam pts) 43.75%
+(300 exam pts) 43.75%

 You will take three 50-minute midterms throughout the semester.
 They will cover material up to the time of the test.
 All exams are closed book, closed notes, no phones, tablets or computers allowed.
-These exams will be in two parts, a no calculator, no reference material part where I ask for items that you should have committed to memory, and a part with some reference material where I will ask you to solve problems that may require your calculator.
+These exams will usually be in two parts, a no calculator, no reference material part where I ask for items that you should have committed to memory, and a part with some reference material where I will ask you to solve problems that may require your calculator.
 This part is designed to see if you learned concepts and problem solving strategies and whether you can work with them, sometimes in new and different ways.
-I want to find out how much you know, not how quickly you can find a similar example.
 Don't try to memorize specific problems.
 Exams also cover what you learn in the labs.
-Exams will be returned in class or to a file cabinet in MEB 2365.
-They will be an unlocked drawer and will not be secure.
-If you want your material returned to a locked location, simply remove your file and slip it under my office door.
+Exams will be returned in class.
+If you miss class, come to my office.

-Final: Monday, 12/12/22 10:30 - 12:30 pm
+Final: Friday, 4/28/23 10:30 - 12:30 pm

-(180 exam pts) 26.25%

-The final will be comprehensive with greater emphasis on the most recent material.
-It may also be in two parts.
-There will be a zoom review session.
-Listen for details in class.
+(180 exam pts) 26.25% The final will be comprehensive with greater emphasis on the most recent material.
+It may